smaccm/phase2/README.md

 The seial test prints ASCII characters to the "telem" port on the odroid daughterboard.
 If you send characters to the port it will print them to the debug terminal on the odroid (it will display them in the minicom window).

-The telem port has a header on the underside of the daugher board (the side that faces the odroid if they are on top of each other) that has easy to access.
-Looking directoy at the tips of the pins with the top side of the header facing the ground call the left most pin 1 and the right most pin 6.
+The telem port has a header on the underside of the daughter board (the side that faces the odroid if they are on top of each other) that has easy to access.
+Looking directory at the tips of the pins with the top side of the header facing the ground call the left most pin 1 and the right most pin 6.
 The pinout is as follows:

 Pin 1: unused<br/>
 pin 2: tx<br/>